English - Key Stage 3

 This unit is designed to introduce pupils to a wide variety of heroes and villains - mythical, fictional and real-life.
 The unit asks pupils to justify what makes a hero or villain, and why.
 Each week has a different focus and exposes pupils to a wide range of English skills with a focus on both reading and writing and with many opportunities for speaking and listening.
 There is a focus on analysing language through close interpretations of quotes and pupils explore poetry, fiction, non-fiction and media throughout the unit.
 Pupils continue to develop their confidence in using PEEL and PETAL to structure their responses.

-Pupils make notes on and discuss the text, retrieving specific information to answer questions and make predictions.
+Pupils explore the novel by reading and discussing the text, retrieving specific information to answer questions and making predictions.
 They use clues from the text and Internet research to consolidate their understanding of the Auschwitz camp.
 Pupils make distinctions between the writer’s point of view and that of the characters.
 They recognise the narrative voice and understand the effect ‘Bruno’s’ voice has on the story.
+They are given the opportunity to debate whether they feel the novel addresses the issues it covers in a sensitive way or not and finish the unit with an in-depth book review, using evidence from the text to justify their views.

 This unit builds upon the skills introduced during Year Seven to study poetry in preparation for their GCSE English poetry units.
 The unit explores the theme of ‘youth and age’ from the OCR GCSE Poetry Anthology.
 The weekly structure allows pupils the opportunity to explore the poem through annotation and discussion, before producing a creative response to the poem.
 Towards the end of the unit, they answer a GCSE-style essay question based on a poem they have studied, using the SMILE and PETAL techniques to support them.